Thomas Rousseau: Views

-Rousseau supports the United States becoming a white ethnostate.

-Rousseau claims that Donald Trump is a white supremacist in line with the values of Patriot Front, but that he only "indirectly supports" the alt-right.
+Rousseau believes that Donald Trump is a white supremacist in line with the values of Patriot Front however he only "indirectly supports" people like Rousseau.

 Rousseau stated that his group has found it easy to recruit on college campuses and that "colleges are porous, easy to access, full of our target demographic."

 Rousseau claims that "[White people are] being relentlessly erased on all sides, by the Jew, by non-whites who hate us."

+Rousseau has espoused anti-Zionist views, stating he wants to combat "foreign-influence" in the US government.

 Rousseau has frequently denounced calls to violence, even within his own organization, with one Patriot Front infiltrator saying that Rousseau's biggest fear is a member of the group committing an act of terrible violence as that would "end the group."
-Vanguard American had become "radioactive" due to the Charlottesville car attack being perpetrated by one of its members.
+Vanguard America had become "radioactive" due to the Charlottesville car attack being perpetrated by one of its members.

-Rousseau is also a strong supporter of anonymity, despite his own openness about his identity, mandating all members of Patriot Front be anonymous and refusing to indulge any details about the group or its inner workings and goals.
+Rousseau is also a strong supporter of anonymity, despite his own openness about his identity, mandating all members of Patriot Front be anonymous and refusing to divulge any details about the group or its inner workings and goals.